DivyasreePalampalli/Replace_ACC_pragmas/README.md

 **OpenACC Pragma Replacer**

-This tool recursively scans Fortran .F90 source files in a directory, replacing specified OpenACC pragmas with custom macros or OpenMP pragmas as defined in a YAML mapping file.
+This tool recursively scans Fortran  *.F90, *.f90, *.f, *.F, *.fypp, *.h, *.c, *.cc source files in a directory, replacing specified OpenACC pragmas with custom macros or OpenMP pragmas as defined in a YAML mapping file.
 It is especially useful for porting or adapting code to new GPU programming models or for code modernization.

 **Features**